Last Updated on

 A Narrative for Person-Centred Coordinated Care – what integrated care means to service users, the ‘I’ statements.

-Enabling integrated care in the NHS – Guidance from Monitor outlining how healthcare providers and commissioners can enable better integration of care so services are less fragmented and easier for patients to access.
+Delivering better integrated care – Guidance from Monitor outlining how healthcare providers and commissioners can enable better integration of care so services are less fragmented and easier for patients to access.
 It includes:

 - A common definition for person-centred, co-ordinated care – a glossary for supporting development of integrated care